marlonecobos/kuenm/README.md

 # your directory and follow the instructions below.
 ```

-Your working directory will be structured similarly to that presented in Figure 1.
+Your working directory will be structured similarly to that presented for Species\_1 in the left part of Figure 1.

 <br>